rfalke/favorite-github-repos/README.md

 # Refresh the cached repo file

-- It is really needed to access this endpoint since a cache file is checked in.
+- It is not really needed to access this endpoint since a cache file is checked in.
 - This will likely require a GitHub access token.

 ```